azure-wings/azure-wings.github.io/content/notes/Join expressions.md

 AND     student.name = 'Snow'
 -- Result:
 ```
 In the latter query, every tuple satisfies the join condition `TRUE`, hence the outer join actually generates the Cartesian product of the two relations.
-Since there are no tuples in `takes` with the ID `'70557'`, every time a tuple appears in the outer join with the name `'Snow'`, the values for `student.ID` and `taked.ID` must be different, and such tuples are eliminated by the `WHERE` clause predicate.
+Since there are no tuples in `takes` with the ID `'70557'`, every time a tuple appears in the outer join with the name `'Snow'`, the values for `student.ID` and `takes.ID` must be different, and such tuples are eliminated by the `WHERE` clause predicate.
 Thus the resultset is empty.